BinBashBanana/webretro/readme.md

     - [ ] offline `file://` url (via serviceworkers&&indexedDB)
 - [ ] front-end page to dynamically add/remove all asset files
     - [ ] service worker dl backend
-        - [ ] assets (optional: see below)
         - [ ] cores
         - [ ] BIOS files

 ### ideas

 - core dl frontend could be the first opened up page: with a button to switch to the currently installed cores (if available).
-- assets do not HAVE to be dynamically added, per se. we could just throw all the js files into a webretro html and distribute that instead: leaving only cores and BIOS files to worry about.

 # original readme below here